vivimartini/solar-forecast-postprocessing/DECISIONS.md

 - GBDT on the de-biased residual: −2.53%.
 Leftover structure drifts too.
 - Capacity-normalising the residual first (divide by a capacity proxy — running upper envelope of generation): no help.
-- Physics features (clear-sky, geometry): nothing robust.
-Makes sense — I'm post-processing an NWP forecast that already has the physics in it; the leftover error is scale growth + drift, not physical.
+- Physics features (clear-sky, geometry): did not add robust out-of-sample value.
+Plausible because the supplied NWP-driven forecast already encodes much of the deterministic solar structure, while the remaining residual is dominated in this sample by non-stationary bias and scale effects.
 So point deliverable is just the online bias.

 Physical bounds: the additive correction can push the point forecast slightly below 0 at dawn/dusk (~0.02% of rows), and P10 more often.
 Clip everything to [0, capacity].

 Uncertainty (metric b, and the better half).
-Quantile GBDT for P10/P90 (80% central interval).
-Tried static offline conformal calibration first — restored near-nominal coverage on walk-forward eval (81.2%), but wider intervals and worse interval score than adaptive online ACI.
-Compared static conformal with online ACI: static restored marginal coverage; online ACI hit 79.1% with substantially better interval score — better calibration–sharpness trade-off under drift.
+Quantile GBDT for P10/P90 (80% central interval); the base layer under-covers.
+Static offline conformal restores near-nominal coverage on walk-forward eval (81.2%) but wider intervals and worse interval score.
+Online ACI hits 79.1% with a substantially lower interval score — better calibration–sharpness trade-off under drift.
 Dispersion scaling on top.
 Width ~4.45 GW.
 Sort quantiles so they don't cross.
 Coverage by regime 82 / 79 / 77, roughly even.
+Width is
-Width is informative: bucket by width and MAE goes 643 → 1327 → 1923.
+informative: bucket by width and MAE goes 643 → 1327 → 1923.
 Tells you when to distrust the forecast.

 Metric (b) target: for each valid time, revision = next issuance − current issuance.
 Modelled the absolute magnitude of that and put a symmetric band around the currently issued forecast.